What Is Account-Based Engagement in Marketing (ABE)?

 Unlike traditional forms of marketing, where the net is cast wide in the hopes of catching large volumes of customers, ABM is all about getting hyper-focused and granular.
 It’s the new gold standard for lead generation in marketing.

 The key to ABM success lies in identifying a small number of high-profile accounts and targeting them with personalised campaigns.

 That’s the easy part.
 The hard part is in knowing how well your ABM campaigns are doing.
-Closing a deal off the back of an ABM campaign is one way to measure success.
+Closing a deal off the back of an ABM campaign is one way to measure key metrics in marketing.
 But sales alone aren’t the be-all and end-all of good ABM.

 The guiding principle of ABM is to build and maintain deep and meaningful relationships with your target accounts.
 To measure success in growing those relationships, you’ll have to track engagement.